Throughout the year, numerous events offer the chance to enjoy Paris in a different and new way.

 Walk, cycle, skate or ride an electric scooter in a car-free Paris!

-From 11am to 6pm on 22 September 2019, cars will be banned from entering Paris (woods and ring road excepted).
+In September 2020, for a whole day, cars will be banned from entering Paris (woods and ring road excepted).
 The only motorized traffic allowed into the city will be emergency vehicles such as ambulances, RATP public transport, taxis, private hire vehicles, disabled people’s cars with an EU parking card, and Big Bus and Open Tour sightseeing buses, which will have to respect a speed limit of 30 km/h.

 The event offers a unique opportunity to see Paris in a completely different way.
-As you walk, cycle, skate or ride a Segway around, you’ll enjoy the experience of a much quieter and more environmentally-friendly city.
+As you walk, cycle, skate, go on a electric scooter or ride a segway around, you’ll enjoy the experience of a much quieter and more environmentally-friendly city.
 And you can take photos to remember your holiday on the most beautiful squares and avenues of Paris with not a single car to be seen!

 Also, on the first Sunday of every month, the streets in the centre of Paris are pedestrian-only.